gravitational/teleport/docs/4.0/aws_oss_guide.md

 we expect customers to deploy within an already existing VPC.

 ## Deploying with Terraform
-To deploy Teleport in AWS please look at our [AWS Guide](https://github.com/gravitational/teleport/tree/master/examples/aws/terraform#terraform-based-provisioning-example-amazon-single-ami).
+To deploy Teleport in AWS using Terraform look at our [AWS Guide](https://github.com/gravitational/teleport/tree/master/examples/aws/terraform#terraform-based-provisioning-example-amazon-single-ami).

 ### Installing Teleport to EC2 Server